-Management's Discussion and Analysis For the nine months ended December 31, 2022 and 2021
+Management's Discussion and Analysis For the years ended March 31, 2023 and 2022

-The Company's drilling within the GRZ has defined three major, northerly trending, steeply dipping fault strands comprising the AMFZ-the East Atlanta Fault ("EAF"), the central Atlanta King Fault ("AKF"), and the West Atlanta Fault ("WAF").
+Fault ("WAF").
 The central ("AKF") is a major, pre-caldera district-scale structure that vertically displaced the Paleozoic basement hundreds of meters, juxtaposing older quartzite on the west from younger dolomite on the east.
 This deep structure focused explosive intrusive activity and associated mineralizing fluids following formation of the early Tertiary-age caldera that contains the entire Atlantic District.